 - How about a mentor?

-- Have you researched your business idea, and checked out your competition?
+- Have you researched your business idea and checked out the competition?

 - Is there a store two blocks from where you want to open that is selling the same things?

 - Can you eat and pay your bills without receiving a paycheck for potentially several months?